hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 We are going to use the following options:

 `-T 4` # specify 4 cores

 `-s 2` # these data are "reverse"ly stranded

 and the following are the values for the required parameters:

 `-a ~/ngs_course/rnaseq/data/reference_data/chr1-hg19_genes.gtf` # required option.
-Specify path to GTF `-o ~/ngs_course/rnaseq/results/counts/Mov10_featurecounts.txt` #  required option.
+Specify path to GTF

+`-o ~/ngs_course/rnaseq/results/counts/Mov10_featurecounts.txt` #  required option.
 Specify path to, and name of the text output (count matrix)

 `~/ngs_course/rnaseq/results/STAR/bams/*bam` # the list of all the bam files we want to collect count information for

-We are now going to run this in the interactive session using 4 cores.
+Let's run this now:

 	$ featurecounts -T 4 -s 2\
 	  -a ~/ngs_course/unix_lesson/reference_data/chr1-hg19_genes.gtf \
 	  -o ~/ngs_course/unix_lesson/rnaseq/results/counts/Mov10_featurecounts.txt \
 	  ~/ngs_course/rnaseq/results/STAR/bams/*bam

-> If you wanted to collect the information that is on the screen as the job runs, you can run it using the `2> filename` redirection, this type of redirection will collect all the information from the standard output into a file.
+> If you wanted to collect the information that is on the screen as the job runs, you can modify the command and add the `2>` redirection at the end.
+This type of redirection will collect all the information from the standard output (screen) into a file.

 	**DO NOT RUN THIS**
+	# note the last line of the command below

 	$ featurecounts -T 4 -s 2\
 	  -a ~/ngs_course/unix_lesson/reference_data/chr1-hg19_genes.gtf \
 	  -o ~/ngs_course/unix_lesson/rnaseq/results/counts/Mov10_featurecounts.txt \
 	  ~/ngs_course/rnaseq/results/STAR/bams/*bam \
 	  2> ~/ngs_course/unix_lesson/rnaseq/results/counts/Mov10_featurecounts.stdout

+#### featureCounts output

-The output of this tool is 2 files, *a count matrix* and *a summary file* that tabulates how many the reads were "assigned"/counted and the reason they remained "unassigned".
-Lets take a look at the summary file:
+The output of this tool is 2 files, *a count matrix* and *a summary file* that tabulates how many the reads were "assigned" or counted and the reason they remained "unassigned".
+Let's take a look at the summary file:

 	$ less results/counts/Mov10_featurecounts.txt.summary

-Now lets look at the count matrix:
+Now let's look at the count matrix:

 	$ less results/counts/Mov10_featurecounts.txt